SonarSystems/SFML-AndroidStudio-Template/README.md

 # SFML-AndroidStudio-Template
 WIP.
 Android Studio, with the Gradle build system, template for a Native App with SFML

+## Prerequisites
+* Install Android Studio (2.2+)
+* At the first startup of Android Studio install the SDK and NDK in Android Studio.
+I recommend doing it directly in android studio so your sdk and ndk directories are set correctly
+* Install SFML for android (use gnustl_shared, otherwise you have to the change the build.gradle file in the template), have a look at the wiki there is a tutorial

 ## How to use
-1. Install SFML for Android (using the latest android NDK, i recommend gnustl\_shared, because c++\_shared/static is not working at the moment.
-2. Clone this git, rename the folder and then just open it in android studio (2.2+)
+1. Clone this git, rename the folder and then just open it in android studio (2.2+)
-3. Now you can simply run the application!
+2. Now you can simply run the application!

 ## SFMLHack folder
 Because SFML loads at startup the usercode as a shared lib, it's necessary that sfml-main (especially the function ANativeActivity\_onCreate) is present in the .so file.
 But this function does not get referenced by usercode therefore it will get stripped by the linker.
 With Ant we had the WHOLE\_STATIC\_LIB to tell the linker we need the whole lib, but this option (-Wl,--whole-archive) is not offered by the GradlePlugin yet. => We need to copy the essential headers into the project...